ezramizrahi/cypress_test_examples/README.md

 ## Getting Started

-To get a local copy up and running follow these simple steps.
+To get a local copy up and running follow these simple steps:

 ### Installation